floschott/foamquant/docs/source/index.rst

 Jupyter Notebooks
 -----------------
-We first propose notebooks for showing how to use Scikit-Image and SPAM for extracting:
+Examples on how we can use Scikit-Image and SPAM for extracting:

 1) Liquid fraction and Plateau border size